Glossary¶

 Colours¶

-The monochrome e-paper screens provides 2 basic colours: black and white.
+The monochrome e-paper screens provide two basic colours: black and white.

-Combining those 2 basic colours gives one additional shade, totalling 3 colours.
+Combining those two basic colours gives one additional shade, totalling three colours.

 -